cmatts-projects/aws-test-suite-ts/README.md

 Node 18+ must be installed.
 Npm 8+ must be installed.
 Jq is required for Docker compose testing.
+Terraform is required for Terraform deployment testing. terraform-local is required for Terraform deployment testing.

 # Build
 To build and test: